abudri/Git_and_GitHub_Notes/README.md

 v1.3
 v1.4
 ```
+This will tag your latest commit - ie, what you just committed and pushed as a PR to the remote repo.
+Meaning, once you push your new tag to the remote repo - step 3 below - that tag will be associated with your current PR.

 2. You can then push your tags to the remote repo, and this will push anything that is tagged locally
 ```bash
 git push origin --tags
 ```

 3. When you visit the repository you should now see your tag and a release automatically generated from that tag.
 Simple as that.
+Now you can merge your PR if approved.

 ### Creating a Tag and Release Through the UI